atomrc/atomrc.github.io/posts/typescript-library-compilation-2023.md

 ## Benchmark

 This benchmark will be all but scientific!
-I just tested compiling a library that has a single TypeScript file on Github CI.
+I just tested compiling a library that has a single TypeScript file on GitHub CI.
 Every compiler is run 30 times, which mean we have very little samples.
 This is just to give us a rough idea of how they could perform.
 Please take this benchmark with a grain of salt!